daattali/beautiful-jekyll/the-simple-meal-planning-guide.md

 **_The Simple Meal Planning Guide will help you never to become stumped with meal planning again (when/if applied)._**

+> "If you struggle with meal planning at all (or just need fresh ideas and inspiration), you would love this simple, thorough, accessible resource." - Crystin from [@delightfullyfeasting](www.instagram.com/delightfullyfeasting)

 ## This guide is for you if...

 * you often dread mealtimes